marvelyue/GoRestaurants/README.md

 # GoRestaurants
 GoRestaurants is a Java web service based on [Yelp](https://www.yelp.com/developers) API, allowing users to search nearby restaurants, mark their favorite restaurants and obtain the recommended restaurants.

+The server of the website is deployed on [Amazon EC2](http://aws.amazon.com/ec2).
+Website: http://gorestaurants.mooo.com/Dashi/.

 Here is a demo of the walkthrough of a user story:

 ![img](gorestaurants.gif)